Skip to content

 The Positive Impact of Dynamic Sitting on Children

 Does sitting still really promote concentration?
 Numerous observations show that passive sitting has a negative effect on the willingness to learn and on receptiveness.
 Therefore, there is a plea to give much more importance to the moving basic need of the body.
 According to the WHO, children should be actively active for at least 60 minutes a day.
+Children who sit on a dynamic desk stool achieve better learning results, can concentrate many times better and are more balanced.
+Therefore, there is a need to pay much closer attention to the basic movement needs of the body.
+According to the WHO, children should be active for at least 60 minutes a day.

 Dynamic sitting in daycare and school